TRIO: Token Reduction via Inference-Objective Guidance for Efficient Vision-Language Models: Related Work

 \subsection{Visual Token Compression for VLMs.}

-Existing compression methods can be grouped by where they operate: \emph{w/ VE} and \emph{w/o VE}. w/ VE approaches compress within the vision encoder or at the decoder(LLM) interface, e.g., ToMe merges tokens by feature similarity~\cite{bolya2023tome}, VisionZip selects representative tokens by CLS similarity~\cite{yang2025visionzip}, HoloV\cite{holov}, SCOPE\cite{deng2025scope}, DivPrune\cite{alvar2025divprune} and CDPruner\cite{zhang2025cdpruner} combine attention cues with spatial coverage for early compression.
-In contrast, w/ VE approaches prune tokens inside the decoder, including FastV~\cite{chen2024FastV} prunes to Top-K visual tokens ranked by text-to-image attention scores.
-SparseVLM~\cite{zhang2025sparsevlm} prunes visual tokens in-LLM using key-text attention scoring.
-PyramidDrop~\cite{xing2024pyramiddrop} progressively drops redundant visual tokens across LLM stages using text-to-image attention scores.
-TopV\cite{yang2025topv},DART\cite{wen2025dart} and PACT\cite{dhouib2025pact} that further reduce deep-layer overhead via redundancy modeling or clustering-based merging.
-PIO-FVLM belongs to the W/O VE category, but owing to its flexibility, it can also be easily combined with methods such as VisionZip to form W/VE-type methods.
+Existing visual token compression methods can be grouped by where they operate: \emph{Vision Encoder-Involved (w/ VE)} and \emph{Vision Encoder-Free (w/o VE)}. w/ VE methods compress visual tokens inside the vision encoder or before visual features are fed into the LLM.
+For example, ToMe~\cite{bolya2023tome} merges tokens by feature similarity, VisionZip~\cite{yang2025visionzip} selects representative tokens based on CLS similarity, and LLaVA-PruMerge~\cite{shang2025llava}, FasterVLM~\cite{zhang2024cls}, TokenPacker~\cite{li2025tokenpacker},and FastVLM~\cite{vasu2025fastvlm} reduce the number of visual tokens from the perspectives of visual redundancy, projector design, or vision encoder design.
+HoloV~\cite{holov}, SCOPE~\cite{deng2025scope}, DivPrune~\cite{alvar2025divprune}, and CDPruner~\cite{zhang2025cdpruner} further combine attention cues, spatial coverage, or content diversity for early compression.
+In contrast, w/o VE methods keep the outputs of the vision encoder unchanged and prune visual tokens inside the LLM.
+FastV~\cite{chen2024FastV}, SparseVLM~\cite{zhang2025sparsevlm}, and PyramidDrop~\cite{xing2024pyramiddrop} remove redundant visual tokens using text-to-image attention, key-text attention, or progressive pruning strategies, while VTW~\cite{lin2025boosting}, TopV~\cite{yang2025topv}, DART~\cite{wen2025dart}, PACT~\cite{dhouib2025pact}, FitPrune~\cite{ye2025fit} further reduce LLM-side overhead through deep-layer withdrawal, redundancy modeling, clustering-based merging, or graph-based token selection.
+For video scenarios, PruneVid~\cite{huang2025prunevid} explores visual token pruning under spatio-temporal redundancy.
+TRIO belongs to the w/o VE category, while it can also be combined with w/ VE methods such as VisionZip to form a joint compression scheme.
 Both modes are experimentally validated in this paper.